 Just like in basketball, the more you practice a skill, the stronger it becomes.
 It doesn’t matter if that skill is sinking baskets or closing deals; practice may not make you perfect, but it certainly makes you better than you were yesterday.

 Every tech company today knows how the principles of continuous integration/continuous deployment (CI/CD) enable DevOps teams to make small changes at every stage of development and production to keep on making your product better and better.
 But more and more companies are discovering that CI/CD isn’t just for DevOps.

 Your sales team needs to keep up with all the new tweaks in your solution, and it’s too much to absorb in coaching sessions once or twice a year.
 Plus, sales employees need to stay on top of the broader company messaging, not just learn about new features.
 A learning mindset is one of the key habits of highly effective salespeople, helping them remain fluent in everything about your sales messaging.

 If you ever thought that the best sellers don’t need sales coaching, think again.
-Just like in pro sports, the best performers put more time into coaching, training, and practice, not less.
+Just like in pro sports, the best performers put more time into sales training, coaching, and practice, not less.
 Every top athlete has a personal trainer who helps them hone their strength, speed, and agility.
 Leading CEOs have mentors who help them spot opportunities, look for ways to manage risk, and guide them in making decisions.
 Why wouldn’t the same apply to your sales employees?

 The best sellers don’t usually share their tactics and approach, but most of them also have support networks where they swap the best sales strategies, read the latest articles about sales success, and/or have sales coaches who help them improve their technique.
 Top performers are going through coaching on a continuous basis; now imagine what would happen if all your sales employees enjoyed the same experience.